Grigor Dimitrov: 2023: Inaugural United Cup, 400th win & return to the top 15

-2024: Major and Masters quarterfinals career set, 40th Top 10 & 450th career wins
+2024: Major and Masters quarterfinals career set, 40th Top 10 & 450th wins

 Starting the season at Brisbane, he reached his third final at the tournament and 18th in his career overall defeating Andy Murray, Daniel Altmaier, wildcard Rinky Hijikata and Jordan Thompson.
 He defeated top seed Holger Rune in the final to win his ninth title and first since 2017.
 With the title win, he recorded more match wins (23) than any other player at this tournament.
 As a result, he moved to No. 13 in the singles rankings on 8 January 2024, his highest since 2018.

 Seeded 13th at the 2024 Australian Open where he made his record 52nd consecutive major appearance, he reached the second round with a win over Marton Fucsovics, and then won over Kokkinakis in the second round, but lost in the third round to Nuno Borges.

 He reached his second final of the season in Marseille defeating Sebastian Korda, Arthur Rinderknech and Karen Khachanov.
 In the final he lost to fourth seed Ugo Humbert.

 He reached back to back semifinals at the Rotterdam Open, defeating Lorenzo Sonego, again Marton Fucsovics and Alexander Shevchenko.
 He lost in the semifinals to Alex de Minaur, ending the week with the most ATP singles wins, at 13, since the beginning of the season.